This post is in response to a subscriber’s request for a profit & loss spreadsheet (aka an income statement).

 - To create a pdf of the ‘P & L Summary’ sheet, select A1:C26 => ‘File’ => ‘Print’ => select ‘Save as PDF’ from the drop-down in the lower left corner => adjust the name, etc. in the new box that appears => ‘Save’.

 If you’d like a more robust and exceptionally wicked profit & loss/income & expense series of spreadsheets, be sure to check out my premium Profit & Loss Tracker.
-I’ve used it exclusively for several months now and freakin’ love it’s automations and ease of use.
-Just sayin’. 😉Take the mystery out of P&L statements with this tutorial and my free spreadsheets.Click To Tweet
+I use it exclusively and freakin’ love it’s automations and ease of use.
+Just sayin’. ?

 Now it’s your turn!
 I’d love to hear from any of you lovelies who are finance professionals.
 What would you include in a P & L statement?
 As for the rest of you, what do you struggle with when it comes to tracking your biz’ finances?
 Please share your thoughts, suggestions, and questions below!
 Thanks a bunch 🙂